muratk5n/thirdwave/en/README.md

 ---

 *Shang Chi*, same, little more SJW..
-Too bad for DSNY got the cold shoulder from CCP, lost millions coulda had..
+Got the cold shoulder from CCP though, lost millions coulda had..
 It was ok, but not sure it can build towards something.
 The character is too marginal afaik.

 ---